olaurino/mapping-vodml/002-mapping-vodml.md

 Mapping (ORM).
-Data Models are represented in VO-DML according to an Entity-Relationship paradigm, in a fashion that is implementable by relational databases, object oriented languages, and possibly to certain document oriented dabases as well.
+Data Models are represented in VO-DML according to an Entity-Relationship paradigm, in a fashion that is implementable by relational databases, object oriented languages, and possibly by certain document oriented data bases as well.

-As VOTable can represent several tables in the same file with rich metadata, one can look at VOTable as a database that can represent complex relational models.
+As VOTable can represent several tables in the same file with rich metadata, one can look at VOTable as a data base that can store instances of complex relational models.

 Such models are usually defined in terms of entities, with each table